-About 5% of all children under the age of three years are allergic to one or more foods.
-They most often react to milk, eggs, soy, wheat, fish, peanuts and berries.
+About 6-8% of all children under the age of five years are allergic to one or more foods.
+Cow milk allergy affects 2-3% of all infants.
+The most common reactions are to milk, eggs, soy, wheat, seafood, and peanuts.
 However, almost any food protein can cause an allergic response.